klaytn/klaytn-docs/README.md

+> [!IMPORTANT]
+> Attention content contributors!
+Klaytn docs has shifted platforms, migrating from Gitbook to **Docusaurus**.
+For key information about this transition and its impact on your contributions, please refer to [the Klaytn docs 2.0 announcement](https://klaytn.foundation/announcing-klaytn-docs-2-0-streamlined-searchable-and-community-powered/).

-This website is built using Docusaurus.
+This website is built using Docusaurus v3.

 ### Installation